elmahio/documentation/docs/elmah-io-apps-trello.md

 ---
 title: Integrate elmah.io with Trello
-description: Learn how to create Trello cards when new errors are logged in your elmah.io logs.
-By integrating Trello with elmah.io, you can handle all tasks in a single tool.
+description: Learn how to create Trello cards when new errors are logged in elmah.io.
+Integrate Trello with elmah.io and handle all tasks in a single tool.
 ---

 # Install Trello App for elmah.io